Overview

 - Position and rotation of controllers in XR space (can infer arm length)

-- Position and rotation of additional tracking devices (such as Vive Trackers)
+- Position and rotation of additional tracking devices (e.g., Vive Trackers)

 - Direction of gaze (including eye direction if hardware is available) at a fixed interval